A-posteriori-steered $p$-robust multigrid and domain decomposition methods with optimal step-sizes for mixed finite element discretizations of elliptic problems: A-posteriori-steered domain decomposition solver

 \subsection{Setting for subdomains and a coarse grid}

 We consider a hierarchy of \emph{two} nested matching meshes of $\Omega$, denoted by $\T_{H}$ and $\T_{h}$, where the mesh $\T_{h}$ is obtained from $\T_{H}$ by a \emph{sequence} of refinements.
 More precisely, in the setting of Section~\ref{sec_ML_sett} with the multilevel mesh hierarchy $\{\T_j \}_{ 0 \leq j \leq J}$, we take $J \ge 1$, $\T_{H} \eq \T_0$, and $\T_{h} \eq \T_J$.
 Only the levels $H$ and $h$ will be used in the algorithm for the domain decomposition, whereas all the levels $0\le j \le J$ will be used in the theoretical analysis.
+If $\T_H$ is obtained from $\T_h$ by a sequence of $J$ uniform refinements, then we obtain $J=\log_2 (H/h)$.

 Denote by $\V_{H}$ the set of vertices of $\T_{H}$ and $\V_K$ the set of vertices of an element $K$ of $\T_{H}$.
 For each coarse vertex $\ver \in \V_{H}$, the associated patch of coarse elements sharing $\ver$ is $\T_{H}^\ver \ := \{ K \in \T_{H} , \ver \in \V_K \} $.
 Next, we denote the open patch subdomain corresponding to $\T_{H}^\ver$ by $\omaH$.
 These will be used as \emph{subdomains} for the overlapping domain decomposition method.
 Figure~\ref{fig_DD} gives an illustration.
 Define the global and local MFE space as